What are pulmonary nodules?

 If the nodule is small enough or if its features suggest a very low likelihood that it represents a cancer, your doctor is likely to follow the nodule over time with repeated chest imaging.
 If the nodule does not grow over time, it is confirmed to be benign.
 If a concerning pace of growth is noted, then additional evaluation would be suggested.
 The interval between scans and the length of follow-up depends on the size of the nodule and the risk of malignancy.

 Positron emission tomography (PET)—A PET scan can also help to find out if a nodule is malignant or benign.
-A PET scan uses a radiolabeled substance such as glucose that is absorbed by the nodule, and able to be imaged, providing a picture of the nodule’s activity level.
-Malignant cells have a faster metabolic rates than normal cells, so they require more energy and thus absorb more of the radiolabeled substance.
+A PET scan uses a radiolabeled substance such as glucose that is absorbed by the nodule, and provides a picture of the nodule’s metabolic activity level.
+Malignant cells have faster metabolic rates than normal cells, so they require more energy and thus absorb more of the radiolabeled substance.
 Nodules can light up on PET imaging if they are malignant or if there is active inflammation.
-Nodules smaller than 8-10 mm are not seen well by PET imaging.
+We have to be careful with the PET scan interpretation when someone has nodules smaller than 8-10 mm because they are not seen well by PET imaging.

 Biopsy—A biopsy is a procedure in which a small tissue sample is removed from the nodule so it can be examined under a microscope.
 It may be performed when other tests are inconclusive to rule out the chance that a growth is malignant.